How to make a splash and keep track of the ripple effect...

 Flinders University has an institutional repository, the Flinders Academic Commons.
 It will become an electronic archive of research materials produced by Flinders staff.
 Even though you have published your work in a refereed journal, in most cases it will be possible to archive your last pre-publication version of the article in an institutional repository.

 Doing this means it will be indexed by Google and Google Scholar, and the full text will be available to scholars around the world.
-For more information about how much of a splash this can make, see this article from the Journal of Medical Internet Research, and this article from College & Research Libraries.
+For more information about how much of a splash this can make, see this article from the Journal of Medical Internet Research.

 Check the ripple effect